TransUnion Rental Screening Solutions (TURSS) Privacy Notice

 • Social networks

-Characteristics of protected classifications under California or federal law
+Characteristics of protected classifications under state or federal law

 An individual’s age (40 years or older), race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information)